Elements of a comprehensive environmental monitoring program, including compressed gas contamination monitoring.

 Since these factors affect each other, controlling them together forms the basis for overall environmental control.
 By keeping track of the values of each component, a cleanroom manager can anticipate and correct problems before the entire environment is affected.

 This second table controls microbial organisms in the clean environment and in compressed gases.
 The standards for this form of particles include the number of viable organisms:

 - on surfaces

-In conjunction, these components will prevent and control the virulent spread of microbial, and other viable contamination, in the clean area.
+In conjunction with these components, the virulent spread of microbial and other viable contaminants in the cleanroom is prevented and controlled

-Particle Measuring Systems offers a wide range of solutions that are compliant to the latest ISO/GMP requirements to ensure contamination control in critical manufacturing environments.
+Particle Measuring Systems offers a wide range of solutions that meet the latest ISO/GMP requirements to ensure contamination control in critical production environments.
 This includes the monitoring of compressed gases.